-All HE07IN/HE10IN ERVs use a static-plate enthalpic core.
+All HE05IN ERVs use a static-plate enthalpic core.
 The enthalpic cores transfer both latent and sensible energies between the airstreams.
-Gasketing is pre-installed on the cores and must be positioned to provide a proper air seal.
+Gasketing is pre-installed on the cores to provide a proper air seal.
 For information on annual maintenance of the cores, see Section 7.0 Maintenance in this manual.